 - An outside contractor installed the software (the “career informant”);

-- Merger caused confusion around the office (failure to exercise due diligence in merger process to address whether all software was licensed and whether all Microsoft CAL licenses (windows and exchange CAL”s and RDS CAL’S, SQL licenses etc.).
+- The merger caused confusion around the office (failure to exercise due diligence in the merger process to address whether all software was licensed and whether all Microsoft CAL licenses (windows and exchange CAL”s and RDS CAL'S, SQL licenses, etc.).

-- Rapid company growth created inadvertent series of software installs that was not properly tracked.
+- Rapid company growth created an inadvertent series of software installs that were not properly tracked.